-The improvements under construction will provide sewer separation to an approximately 226-acre area in the Ohern/Monroe Basin and conveyance of creek flows to the Ohern-Monroe South Barrel for conveyance to the Missouri River.
+The constructed improvements provide sewer separation to an approximately 226-acre area in the Ohern/Monroe Basin and conveyance of a perennial creek flow as well as additional separated stormwater flows to the Ohern/Monroe South Barrel for conveyance to the Missouri River.
 The project consists of abandonment of some existing pipes, rehabilitation, and construction of new storm and sanitary sewers.
-The newly constructed and rehabilitated sewers will convey stormwater flow to the Ohern-Monroe South Barrel and sanitary flows to the Ohern-Monroe North Barrel.
-The project also incorporates green infrastructure with a detention basin at Harrison Street that decreases the size of downstream storm sewers and offers benefits to neighborhood residents.
-Green Infrastructure is also incorporated in Albright Park.
+The newly constructed and rehabilitated sewers convey stormwater flow to the Ohern/Monroe South Barrel and sanitary flows to the Ohern/Monroe North Barrel.

-The Ohern-Monroe North and South Barrels are large box culverts that convey combined sewer flows to the Missouri River Wastewater Treatment Plant (MRWWTP) with overflows to the Missouri River.
+The Ohern/Monroe North and South Barrels are large box culverts that convey combined sewer flows to the Missouri River Water Resource Recovery Facility (MRWRRF) with overflows to the Missouri River.
 A future project will result in a separation of combined flows to the north barrel and stormwater only to the south barrel.

 The project also included the abandonment of an existing City of Bellevue pump station.
 This eliminated operation and maintenance costs for this facility, which was in need of extensive improvements to keep the facility in operation.
-The City of Bellevue is paying for the abandonment of this pump station.
+The City of Bellevue paid for the abandonment of this pump station.